Yacht Isabela II – 7 days / 6 nights – Northern Galapagos – Tuesday to Monday

 In the afternoon, we land at the beach for an easy stroll observing hundreds of birds, mainly frigatebirds, red-footed and Nazca boobies, gulls, herons, finches and mockingbirds.
-There’s an optional walk over sharp lava and uneven terrain for dramatic views, or else we can return to the beach to enjoy snorkelling at this beautiful natural harbour.
+There’s an optional walk over sharp lava and uneven terrain for dramatic views, or else we can return to the beach to enjoy snorkeling at this beautiful natural harbor.

 Puerto Egas (Santiago Island)

 This is a wonderful opportunity to see land and marine birds amidst a landscape of tuff-stone layers and lava flows.
 At low tide, marine iguanas graze upon the algae beds and we can also observe a colony of fur seals.
 Back at the beach where we land, there’s very good snorkeling and swimming here.